nextstepitt/verdaccio-run/README.md

 1. Start the server with the appropriate *npm run \<command>*.
 1. Prime the package server cache by running *npm install package ...* for each package that will be used during development.

+In Powershell the execution policy may prevent scripts in the local directory from running.
+There is a command in the package.json file (below) to change the setting and allow local scripts.

-The package.json file in this project provides commands to change npm locally to use this local package server, set it back to https://registry.npmjs.org, and start the server for Microsoft Windows, Apple Mac, and Linux:
+The package.json file in this project provides commands to change npm locally to use this local package server, set it back to https://registry.npmjs.org, change the execution policy for local scripts in Microsoft Windows, and start the server for Microsoft Windows, Apple Mac, and Linux:

 ```
 "scripts": {
     "register": "npm set registry http://localhost:4873",
+    "set-executionpolicy": "@powershell -NoProfile -ExecutionPolicy Unrestricted CurrentUser",
     "start-linux": "bash ./launch.sh",
     "start-mac": "zsh ./launch.sh",
     "start-windows": "@powershell -NoProfile -ExecutionPolicy Unrestricted -Command ./launch.ps1",